-The College has zero tolerance for child abuse and is committed to acting in children's best interests and keeping them safe from harm.
+The College has zero tolerance for child abuse and is committed to acting in the best interests of children and keeping them safe from harm.
 The College regards its child safety responsibilities with the utmost importance.
 It is committed to providing the necessary resources to ensure compliance with all relevant child safety and protection laws and regulations and to uphold a child safe culture at all times.